Profitbase/Episode-Docs/README.md

 3) Use `kebab case` for folder, image and document names that consists of multiple words
    ✅: my-name-is-slim-shady
    :x:: myNameIsSlimShady
+4) Prefer using one `toc.yml` file pr logical subject.
+If a toc.yml gets large and has many contributors, split it up into multiple toc.yml files (for example one pr folder / sub-topic)

 ![image](https://github.com/user-attachments/assets/078f54e2-0b11-4af3-b265-28056f04e7d5)

 When contributing, use standard git workflow